OXID-eSales/examples-module/README.md

 ## Things to be aware of

-The module template is intended to act as a tutorial module so keep your eyes open for comments in the code.
+The examples module is intended to act as a tutorial module so keep your eyes open for comments in the code.

 **NOTES:**
 * Acceptance tests are way easier to write if you put an id on relevant fields and buttons in the templates.